lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 ---

-- <twemoji-construction /> There's plenty to be built;
+- <twemoji-construction /> There's plenty to be built
-- <twemoji-gear /> Global modules are registered and configured globally (once);
+- <twemoji-gear /> Global modules are registered and configured globally (once)
-- <twemoji-building-construction /> Global modules are functions;
+- <twemoji-building-construction /> Global modules are functions

 <v-click>

-- <twemoji-prohibited /> Global modules have no impact on the codebase nor the final website.
+- <twemoji-prohibited /> Global modules have no impact on the codebase nor the final website

 </v-click>